juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 ---
-description: Hyperswitch Saleor Payment App Setup
+description: Juspay Saleor Payment App Setup
 ---

-# Setup
+Connects Juspay's Hyperswitch and Hypercheckout with Saleor, enabling merchants to process payments securely and efficiently within their Saleor storefront for both Indian and international customers.

 {% hint style="info" %}
-This section covers the steps to setup Hyperswitch payment app through saleor
+This section covers the steps to setup Juspay payment app through saleor
 {% endhint %}

 ## Prerequisites